-The Macroeconomic Effects of Tax Competition: the Brazilian "Fiscal War'' and Public Goods Underprovision
+[Job Market Paper] The Macroeconomic Effects of Tax Competition: the Brazilian "Fiscal War'' and Public Goods Underprovision [Draft]

-Social welfare and economic development can be hindered by an under-provision of public goods.
-This paper studies the role of fiscal wars between state governments in lowering overall welfare, public goods provision, and income levels.
-To do so I build a multi-region general equilibrium model with endogenous state taxes, local public expenditures, and firm location choices.
-I then estimate the model to match a novel dataset encompassing state-level tax cuts in Brazil.
-Under my most conservative estimates, I find that moving towards a centralized system of VAT taxes would increase public goods provision by 21-27 percent, GDP per capita by 1.5-4 percent, and aggregate welfare by 1-4 percent.
-Tax centralization would, however, likely generate winners and losers and can be regressive.
+Social welfare and economic development can be hindered by a heterogeneous corporate tax system.
+I study the role of tax competition between state governments in lowering overall public goods provision and income levels.
+To do so, I build a multi-region general equilibrium model with endogenous state taxes, public expenditures, and firm location choices.
+I then estimate the model to match novel data encompassing state-level tax exemptions at the sector level in Brazil.
+I find that tax competition costs Brazil 11 percent of its citizens' real income and 19 percent of its state public goods provision.
+Centralized taxation emerges as a potential remedy to mitigate these losses, although it would inevitably create both winning and losing states.

 Executive branch representatives must garner support from elected legislative officials to govern.
 Building a legislative majority is an important stepping stone in most executive-branch mandates.
 This majority-building process may, however, impose significant costs upon society.
 Using a regression discontinuity design, I show that municipalities in Brazil whose mayors hold few seats in the municipal chamber experience substantially more turnover in their bureaucracy.
 RD estimates demonstrate that non-tenured civil servants are hired (+46.7 percent) and fired (+37.5 percent) at substantially higher rates under minority mayors.
 This turnover is not confined to high-ranking government positions but extends to roles filled by both skilled and unskilled public servants.
 Using teacher and school principal surveys, I show that these new hires are generally inexperienced workers who fall short in indicators of job performance.
 Ultimately, municipalities that elect a mayor with limited legislative support experience a significant drop in standardized test scores (-0.048 to -0.073 std. dev.).